5 to Watch: First Medals Awarded, 3×3 Basketball's Debut and Texans Go for Gold

 There are several new sports making their Olympic debut in Tokyo, and Friday is when you can first catch the exciting action including Texans going for gold.

 The first rounds of tennis get underway at 9 p.m.
-CT Friday and continue Saturday, look for Plano's Austin Krajicek in Men's Doubles on the Olympics Channel on you can stream it online.
-Wylie's Jourdan Delacruz competes in the Group A Women's 49kg weightlifting competition which starts at 7:50 p.m.
-CT Friday with the medal finals a few hours later at 11:50 p.m.
-CT you can stream it online or see highlights on USA network at 9 a.m.
-CT.
+CT Friday and continue Saturday, look for Plano's Austin Krajicek in Men's Doubles on the Olympics Channel or you can stream it online.

+Wylie's Jourdan Delacruz competed in the Group A Women's 49kg weightlifting competition late Friday night, but she did not medal.

+You can stream it online or see highlights on the USA network at 9 a.m.
+CT Saturday.

 #TokyoOlympics